14 Nissan • Jerusalem

 A lump rose in my throat.
 “And if that were the case, then it was long enough.”
 I left the courtyard without waiting for an answer.

 I went down one street, then followed another without knowing where I was heading.
 Finally, I stumbled into an alley and laid my head against a wall to catch my breath.
 “Why?”
 I groaned.
-“Of all the deaths to die, why this one?”
+“Of all the deaths to die, why this one?
+How could God be so cruel?”

 The man stopped and slowly swiveled his head toward me.
 He stared through me, exhausted.
 “Yes?”
 His accent was thick.
 Possibly Cyrenean, but I couldn’t be sure with one word.
 Then, I noticed the blood.